brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-wakka.md

 ## Picking a Race

-Wakka doesn’t really have a lot of abilities that his class and subclass don’t already cover, so there’s little need to get more features from a race.
+Wakka doesn’t have a lot of abilities that his class and subclass don’t already cover, so there’s little need to get more features from a race.
 This gives us some flexibility in what race to choose without any clear winners.
 Story-wise, Wakka would probably be a **Human**, but there aren’t a lot of races in Final Fantasy X, so an argument could be made for many other options.

 **Hill Dwarf** could be useful because of its extra hit point on each level, playing into Wakka’s high survivability.
 Go with the custom origin and move the stat point in Wisdom to Dexterity, as it’s more beneficial and thematic for this build.